Wisconsin German: Schools

-For the early German settlers, German, not English, was the predominant language used in schools in rural Wisconsin (Petty).
+For the early German settlers, German, not English, was the predominant language used in schools in rural Wisconsin.
 Teachers were hired from Germany, German textbooks were at first imported, then later printed in the US.
-By 1854, the Wisconsin State Law declared that all major subjects were to be taught in English (Petty); however the state had little authority over local schools, which were locally governed and financed (Petty).
+By 1854, the Wisconsin State Law declared that all major subjects were to be taught in English; however the state had little authority over local schools, which were locally governed and financed.
 Schools fully switched to English by the early 20th century, which partially contributed to the gradual decline of German heritage speakers.

 Grammar

 Previously, researchers have looked at heritage languages to study incomplete acquisition or L1 attrition (Polinsky, 1995; Sorace 2004; Montreal 2008), yet speakers of Wisconsin German do not fit into either of those categories.
 Modern Wisconsin Heritage German speakers have grown up speaking German in the home, and often only learned English upon entering school, around the age of 6.
 This means that their German, including grammatical features such as dative, would have already been acquired, if it existed in the speakers' heritage language.